grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "I do not trust jobs that pay _too_ well.
 Cargo?"

-"Weapons parts --- magnetic warheads."
+"Weapons parts -- magnetic warheads."

 "Had to be something like that did it not?
 You have no problem with Authorities breathing down our necks and risking blowing the boat in half if someone drops a crate full of explosives?"

 "We're on the fuckin' Nitro Express now Hemi. _Someone_ has to move this stuff.
 Might as well be pros like us.
 The cargo is supposed to arrive for loading any minute now, actually.
 Is the hold ready for it?"

-"Chips finished up repairs an hour or two ago --- at least as good as they could be with the resources available here --- and the bilge is pumped dry.
+"Chips finished up repairs an hour or two ago -- at least as good as they could be with the resources available here -- and the bilge is pumped dry.
 I think we can start loading cargo.
 Though if we are hauling explosives you might want to pack in some soft padding first."

 "I'm sure they have been thoroughly fucking packed and duly deactivated... though it would be good if you took a peak at them before they get settled so you're sure they _won't_ go off if someone walks by a crate with a heavy socket wrench or something."

 There was a tap of someone's bony knuckles on the hatch to the galley, and Gregory swung it open a bit.
 He downed the last of an ice cream sandwich he had been working on and tossed the wrapper in the sink.
 "Back from dinner Cap.
 Bunch more of those fuckin' big trolls up at the slip with crates they say are to be loaded into the _Prospect_.

-"Thanks Gregory."
-Said Percy.
-"That is indeed our cargo.
+"Thanks Gregory," said Percy, "that is indeed our cargo.
 You can come help us get these things stowed properly.
 Hemi?"

 Hemi forked his last bite of meat, and squeezed his bulk out of the tight galley seating.